jmprieur/msal-dotnet-helper/README.md

 ### More variations

 It's also possible to let the application developer control when the interactions happen with the user.
-For this, the application developer needs to subscribe to the
+For this, the application developer needs to subscribe to the `InteractionRequired` event on the `SingleUserPublicClientGraphApplication` instance:

 ```CSharp
             graphServiceClient.InteractionRequired += GraphServiceClient_InteractionRequired;
 ```

 the `GraphServiceClient_InteractionRequired` will need to update the UI to tell the user that some interaction is required (such as a need to sign-in).

 ## The authentication helper